Cocker Spaniel insurance

 Grooming check-ups

 Cocker Spaniels have great-looking ears; however they need to be cleaned at least once a week to keep them free from harmful bacteria, which can lead to an infection.
 You’ll also have to brush their teeth as they are prone to bad breath and gum disease.
-To help ensure the health of your Cocker Spaniel, it’s a good idea to ensure your vet checks them for de-fleeing and de-worming.
+To help ensure the health of your Cocker Spaniel, take them to the vet to find out about a routine flea and worming treatment.

 “Cocker Spaniels are incredibly cute as puppies and adults but not without health issues.
 One of the conditions we most frequently see with this breed are allergic skin disorders which may require long-term treatment.
 Only a lifetime insurance policy will help with the costs for as long as necessary.”